 The real estate companies included in the Index may utilize leverage, and some may be highly leveraged.
 Additionally, such companies may include significant business operations outside of the United States.
-As of May 28, 2021, the Index consisted of 25 securities, the three largest of which and their weights were Vereit Inc. (8.90%), Realty Income Corporation (8.28%), and W.P.
-Carey Inc. (8.03%).
+As of June 1, 2023, the Index consisted of 22 securities, the three largest of which and their weights were Stag Industrial Inc. (9.1%), National Retail Properties Inc. (8.3%) and Realty Income Corporation (8.2%).

 The Index is reconstituted and rebalanced quarterly as of the close of business on the third Friday of each March, June, September, and December based on data as of the end of the previous month (each, a "Reference Date").
 Index Constituents are weighted based on their free-float market capitalization (i.e., market capitalization based on the number of shares available to the public), subject to the following constraints as of the time of each reconstitution of the Index.
 The sum of all Non-Diversified Companies cannot exceed 12.5% of the total Index weight, and each Non-Diversified Company cannot exceed 3.5% of the total Index weight.
-Additionally, the five largest Diversified Companies in the Index will have their weight capped at 8%, and the remaining Diversified Companies are each capped at 4% of the total Index weight.
+Additionally, each of the five largest Diversified Companies in the Index will have their weight capped at 8%, and the remaining Diversified Companies are each capped at 4% of the total Index weight.